 The jurisprudence found in ‘the Marshall cases’, laid the foundation for United States law concerning Native Americans.
 The Chief Justice Marshall’s, case of Johnston v M’Intosh, (1823)- was considered in Mabo (no2) and are fundamentally based on jurisprudence, which is also followed in Canadian law.

-‘should be read in the same sense, as that of the United States, so as to recognise the rights of the original inhabitants (subject to the powers of government) to retain the occupancy of their traditional land.’
+‘should be read in the same sense, as that of the United States, to recognise the rights of the original inhabitants (subject to the powers of government) to retain the occupancy of their traditional land.’

 The long wade through the layers of deception, have now drawn to a close through the majority decision held in Mabo (no2).
+(Petrak-Mellor)

 The Torres Strait people have gone on from strength to strength, and have used education as a vessel for empowerment of their peoples.